mmarufqk/SnakeGame/README.md

 * **A:** Press the left arrow key to move the snake to the left.
 * **D:** Press the right arrow key to move the snake to the right.

+## File Structure :
+* /dist/ - contains the build .jar file from NetBeans
+* /requirements/ - contains the Launch4j setup, Inno Setup Compiler, and necessary configuration files
+* /release/ - contains the final installer (.exe) file, not included in this repo but included in the release To download the final version of the jar file, executable or installer, please check the Releases page of this repository or you can click this link https://github.com/mmarufqk/SnakeGame/releases/tag/v1.0.0

 ## Additionally
 * PPT : https://github.com/mmarufqk/SnakeGame/blob/main/docs/PPTSnakeGame.pdf
 * Assets : https://drive.google.com/drive/folders/1NX3Rp-jKI0lTsdfrr4I26uEY3zSwnwC5?usp=sharing